GeospatialPython/pyshp/README.md

 The Editor class attempts to make changing existing shapefiles easier by handling the reading and writing details behind the scenes.
-This class is experimental and should be avoided for production use.
-You can do the same thing by reading a shapefile into memory, making changes to the python objects, and write out a new shapefile with the same or different name.
+This class is experimental, has lots of issues, and should be avoided for production use.  *You can do the same thing by reading a shapefile into memory, making changes to the python objects, and write out a new shapefile with the same or different name.*

 Let's add shapes to existing shapefiles: